Clickadelic/wordpress-bootstrap/README.md

 Features may be added in the future.

 ## Can I use this theme for myself?
-Yes, you can download and use this template for your self.
+Yes, you can download and use this template for yourself.

 ## How can I modify this theme?
 You should work with a classic child-theme concept to manipulate this theme, otherwise you should know what you're doing.